Skip to Content

 With sizes up to 24 months, these one-piece rompers come in a variety of colors that are perfect for both boys and girls.

-2 wool rompers should do it for the whole winter – one to wear and one to wash.
+Two wool rompers should do it for the whole winter — one to wear and one to wash.
 No matter what goes on top of this romper, it’s a perfect layer for every day in the winter.

-Another all-natural, extra soft option for your baby’s cold weather base layer, this organic, Merino wool, long-sleeve onesie by Woolino with sizes from newborn to 12 months.
+Another all-natural, extra soft option for your baby’s cold weather base layer, this organic, Merino wool, long-sleeve onesie by Woolino, with sizes from newborn to 12 months.

 Merino maintains a comfortable temperature in both warm and cool temperatures, and unlike synthetics, wool feels warm even when damp.
-Merino wool is also naturally flame-retardant without the use of chemicals, and it is anti-microbial too!
+Merino wool is also naturally flame-retardant without the use of chemicals, and it is anti-microbial, too!

-We were so excited to find these adorable onesies in three different pastel colors.
-Woolino also has a great line of Merino shirts and pants that would make great base layers for babies and toddlers.
+We were excited to find these adorable onesies in three different pastel colors.
+Woolino also has a great line of Merino shirts and pants that make great base layers for babies and toddlers.

 Insulation Layers for Babies and Toddlers